WGLab/w4CSeq/README.md

 Figures:
   1. **genome.png\pdf**: Genome wide‐distribution of 4C regions as indicated by red rectangles on top of chromosome ideogram.
   2. **circos.png\pdf**: Circos plot of genome‐wide distribution of 4C interactions as indicated by curves extended from the ‘bait’ region.
 Intra-chromosomal (cis) and inter-chromosomal (trans) interactions are shown in red and blue, respectively.
-  3. **spider.png\pdf**: Spider plot depicting contacts centered on the ‘bait’ region.
-  4. **domainogram.png\pdf**: Domainogram depicting interaction intensities across window size ranging from 2 to 200 restriction sites.
-  5. **distance.png\pdf**: Density curve showing relative distance of 4C sites from key genomic features including reference genes, TSSs, TTSs and CpG islands compared to random.
+  3. **distance.png\pdf**: Density curve showing relative distance of 4C sites from key genomic features including reference genes, TSSs, TTSs and CpG islands compared to random.
-  6. **DNA_replication.png\pdf**: Box plot showing the distribution of DNA replication timing values of 4C regions compared to the whole genome in 10 pluripotent cell lines.
+  4. **DNA_replication.png\pdf**: Box plot showing the distribution of DNA replication timing values of 4C regions compared to the whole genome in 10 pluripotent cell lines.
 Early replication domains have the logarithm of replication timing ratio > 0.

 Fore more information on the parameters settings and other, see [here](http://w4cseq.wglab.org).